vivektara24/Separation-of-terbium-from-proton-irradiated-gadolinium-oxide-targets/README.md

         half_lives=HALF_LIVES,
     )
 ```
-Peform peak fitting accross the measuremetns store the data in a dataframe located in the Serial object.
+Peform peak fitting across all spectra and store the results internally in the `Serial` object.

 ```python
 # Process spectra
 S.process_spectrum_files(plot_dir="plots/")
 ```

-Save the peak fitting data to an xlsx by gamma and sorted by decay time.
+Save the peak-fit results to an xlsx file, grouped by gamma-line and sorted by decay time.

 ```python
 # Save sorted peak fit data